How Studdart & Company Works

 First: friction within the mission itself

 The same stated purpose can imply radically different strategies depending on time horizon.
-Institutions often feel forced to default to short-term optimization during periods of volatility, relinquishing the opportunity that uncertainty presents to act upon and shape the environment in a way that better serves their long-term purpose.
-We surface these implicit time horizons, name the tradeoffs they create, and give you what you need to decide deliberately what the institution is optimizing for now, next, and over the long term.
+Institutions often feel forced to default to short-term optimization during periods of volatility, relinquishing the opportunity that uncertainty presents to act upon and shape the environment in ways that better serve their long-term purpose.
+We surface these implicit time horizons, name the tradeoffs they create, and help you decide deliberately what the institution is optimizing for now, next, and over the long term.

 Second: misalignment within the organization